-In this section we introduce some performance and design criteria that can be applied to mechanism design (Klemperer (2002), Myerson (1991), Rapoprt (1989), Patrone (2006) and Wooldridge (2002)).

-As to the performance criteria we use: guaranteed success, Pareto efficiency, individual rationality, stability, and simplicity.
+In this section we introduce a small set of performance criteria and design criteria that can be applied to mechanism design (Rapoprt (1989), Myerson (1991), Wooldridge (2002), Klemperer (2002) and Patrone (2006)).
+As to the performance criteria we use:

+- 1. guaranteed success,

+- 2. Pareto efficiency,

+- 3. individual rationality,

+- 4. stability,

+- 5. simplicity.

 We say that a mechanism guarantees success if its goal is guaranteed to be reached in a finite amount of time whereas one of its outcomes is Pareto efficient if there is no other outcome where one of the participants is better off while all the others are no worse off.
 Success requires termination (or the fact that any process based on a mechanism ends in a finite time) but in many cases we can have mechanisms that terminate without any guarantee of success.

 Individual rationality means that following the rules of a mechanism is in the best interests of the participants.
 This is a key parameter since if it is absent potential participants have no incentive in participating.
 Stability means that a mechanism has incentives for participants to behave in a certain way whereas simplicity means that such a way is obvious to the participants themselves.